 The Tang Teaching Museum is open by appointment through July 9.
 Call 518-580-8080 to make an appointment.

 Summer hours and events will be announced in the coming weeks ahead of the July 10 reopening.

-Faculty members, especially, are invited to make appointments to visit the museum in preparation for their spring semester classes.
-Faculty interested in teaching with exhibitions, please contact Rachel Seligman, Assistant Director for Curatorial Affairs, at firstname.lastname@example.org.
-Faculty interested in teaching with collections, please contact Kara Jefts, Collections Registrar, at email@example.com.
+Faculty and students conducting research and planning can also make appointments.
+Those interested in exhibitions, please contact Rachel Seligman, Assistant Director for Curatorial Affairs, at email@example.com.
+Those interested in collections, please contact Kara Jefts, Collections Registrar, at firstname.lastname@example.org.

 Is the Museum open to anyone?

 Yes.
 The Museum is open by appointment through July 9 as we prepare new shows, which will open on July 10.